A Buyer’s Guide To All The Different Coffee Keepers Out There

-In addition there are several different types of Nespresso capsules made to operate with different generations of their machines.
-Let’s take a look at theat now.
+In addition, there are several different types of Nespresso capsules made to operate with different generations of their machines.
+Let’s take a look at that now.

-The Vertuoline capsules are a very different ball game and contain a unique type fo technology that spins the capsules in the machine at a rotation of 7000 rpm to deliver the best extraction process in a short stretch of time.
-This technology design is patented and exclusive to the Vertuoline generation of Nespresso machines.
-These include: the Vertuoline Evoluo and the VertuoPlus.
+The Vertuoline capsules are a very different ball game and contain a unique type of technology that spins the capsules in the machine at a rotation of 7000 rpm to deliver the best extraction process in a short stretch of time.

-Both of them also have a really cool other kind of technology that “reads” the bar code along the rim of the underside of the capsule.
-This “tells” the machine exactly how much water, time and pressure is needed for the respective flavor capsule, ultimately taking the guesswork out for you and making your experience as hassle-free and fun as possible.
+Both of them also have a really cool another kind of technology that “reads” the bar code along the rim of the underside of the capsule.
+This “tells” the machine exactly how much water, time, and pressure is needed for the respective flavor capsule, ultimately taking the guesswork out for you and making your experience as hassle-free and fun as possible.

 The rotation process not only pierces the top of the capsules but the perimeter of them is also pierced as well as the capsule is “spun” during its cycle.

-Pretty much like the Nespresso capules, the T-Discs are not always easy to locate in stores either, and overall cost a little bit more than do the K-Cups.
+Pretty much like the Nespresso capsules, the T-Discs are not always easy to locate in stores either, and overall cost a little bit more than the K-Cups.

 Is there a refillable option?
-Unfortunately, I’ll searched high and low on this one and if there is a refillable t-disc, it is eluding me currently.
+Unfortunately, I’ll search high and low on this one and if there is a refillable t-disc, it is eluding me currently.
 The other big product you may see is a yellow descaling disc.
-Hopefully this guide will shed some light on the plethora of pods out there and if you had any moments of being befuddled this post, and chart below, should be a great help.
+Hopefully, this guide will shed some light on the plethora of pods out there, and if you had any moments of being befuddled this post, and the chart below, should be a great help.